-At Hyde, we have always believed that a social tenancy improves people’s life chances and helps them thrive in a number of ways.
-It contributes to their wellbeing – that is, it helps them to realise their potential, enjoy their environment, work meaningfully and contribute to their community.
+We believe a social tenancy improves people’s life chances and helps them thrive in a number of ways.
+It contributes to their wellbeing, helping them to realise their potential, enjoy their environment, work meaningfully and contribute to their community.

-We commissioned an independent report by consultant Bates Wells Braithwaite to better-understand and quantify the social impact we are having as an organisation (our ‘social purpose’).
-It also helps identify the extent to which we contribute to societal change.
+In 2018, we commissioned an independent report by consultant Sonnet Impact (formerly Bates Wells) to better-understand and quantify the social impact we had as an organisation (our ‘social purpose’), and to help identify the extent to which we contributed to societal change.

 The insight provided by this study will help shape our future strategy and ensure we continue to provide more people with a roof over their head so they can make a home.

-Includes the value of a social tenancy and the economic benefits of building and maintaining homes.
+Including the direct value of a social tenancy and the economic benefits of building and maintaining homes.

-- £172m - Total economic impact of Hyde residents in work
+£186m – Total economic impact of Hyde customers in work

-- £55m - Savings in reduced police call-outs and the cost of crime
+£57m – Savings in reduced police call-outs and the cost of crime.

-- Read the full report (PDF, 2KB) to understand how we quantify the social impact we are having as an organisation.
+Read the 2018/19 update (PDF, 1.4MB) to the Value of a Hyde social tenancy report, to understand how we quantify the social impact we are having as an organisation.

-- The Reporting Criteria (PDF, 2MB) provides a summary of how BWB have modelled and calculated the values.
-Based on this, PwC have also provided a Limited Assurance Report (PDF, 230KB).
+The Reporting criteria (PDF, 3.0MB) provides a summary of how Bates Wells modelled and calculated the values.

 The Value of Hyde social tenancies to the Treasury (PDF, 235KB) outlines the direct relationship between the number of social tenancies and the return generated to both public finances and to the UK economy.